freeskylier/lier/[developers]-Coding-Guidelines.md

 This document outlines general coding guidelines for programmers working on the Lantern code base:

 ##Branches
+1. We follow the branching strategy described in more detail [here](http://nvie.com/posts/a-successful-git-branching-model/)
 1. In general all work should take place on **feature branches**.
 In many cases those branch names will correspond with the number of the actual ticket.
-Depending on the feature, those branches will be merged into **either the devel branch or the beta branch**, with the beta branch typically containing more significant changes that will be merged into the main Lantern version within approximately three months.
-Stable releases are made from the master branch with a merge from devel prior to each release.
+Depending on the feature, those branches will be merged into **either the devel branch or the current release branch**, with the current release branch being reserved for changes going into the next version.
+As such, they should generally only contain more stable changes while more destabilizing changes should be merged to devel for inclusion in the subsequent release.
-1. The devel branch, and correspondingly master, should always be stable enough to release at any moment.

 ##Coding
 Code on specific features and/or bugs should include the following: